Select Page

 Credit scoring becomes social scoring – be worried!

-Unless you are a Chinese national or serious gamer, you have probably never heard of Sesame Credit, but you should at least be aware of what may become the greatest mass surveillance tool ever devised.
-Sesame Credit is promoted as a credit scoring system constructed...
+Unless you are a Chinese national or serious gamer you have probably never heard of Sesame Credit, but you should at least be aware of what may become the greatest mass surveillance tool ever devised.
+Sesame Credit is promoted as a credit scoring system constructed by...

 Network failures becoming far too common